Hooli-Strike-Team/Group1_Project/TEAM_RESOURCES/SQL_TESTING_Worksheet.md

         Description:
             Verify that a user with valid login credentials is granted access to the rest of the application.
         Pre-conditions:
-            The user must be registered via the 'Create Account' page, and must furnish valid login credentials.
+            The user must be registered via the 'Create Account' page, and must provide valid login credentials.
         Test steps:
             1. Navigate to the Login page
             2. Provide valid user name